NewAmazingPVP/AutoUpdatePlugins/README.md

 # Features
 - Compatible with Minecraft versions 1.8 and higher for Spigot, Velocity, and Bungeecord, including the latest versions.

-- Automatically downloads the latest release of Spigotmc.org resource links provided by the user.
+- Automatically downloads the latest release of Spigotmc.org resource links, Github plugin links, and Jenkins links provided by the user.

 - Configurable update interval in the config.yml file.

 - list.yml file for specifying which plugins to download and their respective links.
 It also allows configuring the plugin jar file name.

 # Planned Features
-- Support for plugin releases on GitHub and Jenkins

 - If you have any suggestions or feature requests, please create a new issue in the project's GitHub repository.

 # Installation